-Note that while these conditions can be a cause of action for a birth injury lawsuit, their occurrence or presentation alone does not mean that medical malpractice was committed or health care providers were otherwise negligent.
+Note that while these conditions can be a cause of action for devastating birth injuries, their occurrence or presentation alone does not mean that medical malpractice was committed or health care providers were otherwise negligent.

-If you are unsure as to whether you have a case for a maternal birth injury lawsuit, consult with a birth injury attorney as soon as possible.
+If you are unsure as to whether you have a case for a maternal birth injury case, consult with an experienced birth injury attorney as soon as possible.

 Maternal Death and Fetal Death Lawsuits

 If the mother or child passes away during labor and delivery, there may be a cause of action for a medical malpractice wrongful death lawsuit.

 If you suspect that negligence was involved during birth that resulted in a fatality or fatalities, then contact established Chicago wrongful death attorneys as soon as possible to determine the next steps for your case.